Power Tends to Corrupt, Acton Said. But Why?

-To put it in our language: Acton tells Creighton, “The way you think, you’d give a pass to almost anyone for almost any reason and that, my friend, IS JUST WRONG.”
+To put it in our language: Acton tells Creighton, “The way you think, you’d give a pass to almost anyone in power for almost any reason and that, my friend, IS JUST WRONG.”

-Then after going into the weeds again (from our point of view), he says at the very end of the letter:
+Then after going into the weeds again (from our point of view), Acton says at the very end of the letter:

 [M]y dogma is not the special wickedness of my own spiritual superiors, but the general wickedness of men in authority — of Luther and Zwingli and Calvin and Cranmer and Knox, of Mary Stuart and Henry VIII, of Philip II and Elizabeth, of Cromwell and Louis XIV, James and Charles and William, Bossuet and Ken.

-That’s pretty much all the stars of the Reformation period and the period just after.
-It’s a dark view.
-In his second letter, he makes it even darker: “No public character has ever stood the revelation of private utterance and correspondence.”
+That’s pretty much all the stars of the Reformation period and the period just after, Catholic and Protestant.
+It’s a dark view of men in power.
+He makes it even darker: “No public character has ever stood the revelation of private utterance and correspondence.”